Packaging Companies Talk EPR Regulations and Deadlines at West Coast Produce Expo

 (Photo: Christina Herrick)

-Thomas Hoops, senior sales representative with Emerald Packaging, says the company has educated its customers about the upcoming extended producer responsibility (EPR) deadline the impact of the act.
+Thomas Hoops, senior sales representative with Emerald Packaging, says the company has educated its customers about the upcoming extended producer responsibility (EPR) deadline and the impact of the act.

-“Generally, people know what it is, but not the details,” he says.
+“Generally, people know what it is but not the details,” he says.

 Hoops says a lot of grower-packer businesses are unclear how this act will apply to the produce industry.